spadeq/ixf2json/README.md

 It takes three parameters.

-* filein: The relative or absolute path and FULL name of the IXF file as input.
+* `filein`: The relative or absolute path and FULL name of the IXF file as input.
-* fileout: The relative or absolute path and FULL file name of the JSON file as output.
+* `fileout`: The relative or absolute path and FULL file name of the JSON file as output.
-* encoding: A string which specifies the encoding of CHAR and VARCHAR type.
+* `encoding`: A string which specifies the encoding of CHAR and VARCHAR type.
 It can be omitted and the function will take `utf-8` as the default value.

 ## Example